w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

-Complex images are charts, diagrams, maps, and infographics.
-They require short descriptions that identify the complex images as well as and long descriptions that provide the same information as that in the image provides.
+Complex images require short descriptions that identify the image as well as long descriptions that provide the same information as that in the image.
+These images include charts, diagrams, maps, and infographics.  @@@

 #### Learning Outcomes for Topic